soccertrack/funfacts/README.md

 });
 ```
 ### 49. PostMessage
 The `postMessage` API serves as a crucial communication mechanism that facilitates interaction between various components in web development, including Service Workers, the main page, other frames, different windows, and even Chrome extensions.
-This communication is bidirectional, allowing for seamless exchange of data and messages between these components, enhancing the overall functionality and capabilities of the web application.
+This communication can be 1-way or 2-ways but need to be targeted, allowing for seamless exchange of data and messages between these components, enhancing the overall functionality and capabilities of the web application.

 ```javascript
 const targetWindow = window.parent;